frank sinatra

 “We were, after all, a generation raised on happy endings.
 War was Bob Hope entertaining the troops.
 Marriage was Lucy and Ricky.
 Old age was Jimmy Durante—‘Goodnight, Mrs. Calabash, wherever you are.’
 Disease, death, disaster, happened on the news to foreign people in foreign clothes speaking foreign languages.” –Author Marly Swick, from the book, Paper Wings

 “The smell of paraffin bombards me.
 The olfactory system engages.
 The hypothalamus clicks on.
 Look out!
-Here they come—childhood memories!” – From article in Smithsonian magazine, November 1999
+Here they come—childhood memories!” – From article about Crayola crayons in Smithsonian magazine, November 1999

 Baking